CALCampus originates from the Computer Assisted Learning Center (CALC),

 of computer telecommunications.

-was soon followed by CALC's design and development of what was then known
+was soon followed in 1987 by Morabito's design and development of what was then known

 as QuantumLink Community College, which offered non-credit courses through